CycloneDX/cyclonedx-javascript-library/README.md

   * `1.3`
   * `1.2`
 * Normalizers that convert data models to JSON structures
+* Denormalizers that convert JSON structures to data models
 * Normalizers that convert data models to XML structures
 * Universal serializer that converts `Bom` data models to JSON string
+* Deserializer that converts JSON string to `Bom` data models
 * Serializer that converts `Bom` data models to XML string:
   * Specific to _WebBrowsers_: implementation utilizes browser-specific document generators and printers.
   * Specific to _Node.js_: implementation plugs/requires/utilizes one of the following _optional_ libraries